All Episodes

 Gets Obama out of the White House, gets him out there wasting time in a state.

-He's gonna win anyway.
+He's going to win anyway.

 Christie gets the Obama books.